Pool of Siloam and Lyrebird Dell Circuit Walk in Leura

 How to Get There

-The parking area at Gordon Falls Reserve and picnic area is located at the end of that road (see map location).
+The parking area at Gordon Falls Reserve is located at the corner of Olympian Parade and Lone Pine Avenue (see map location).

 Gordon Falls Reserve